Reggie Jackson: My fading love affair with the National Football League

 “There I was the Black grandson of a slave, the son of a Black sharecropper, part of a historic occasion, a symbolic hero to my people.
 The band struck up the national an-them.
 It should have been a glorious moment for me as the stirring words … poured from the stands… I cannot stand and sing the anthem.
 I cannot salute the flag; I know that I am a Black man in a white world.
 In 1972, in 1947, at my birth in 1919, I know that I never had it made.”

 The struggles of Aaron and Robinson are the struggles of today.
 They look different.
 Professional Black athletes like Lebron James (NBA), Patrick Mahomes (NFL), and David Price (MLB) are some of the highest paid in their respective sports.
-But money isn’t everything.
+But money is not everything.
 There are no Black owners in any of the major sports leagues except Michael Jordan in the NBA.
 The owners are the men and women who either make the hires of head coaches and general managers or heavily influence it.

 As I watch the annual circus of hirings and firings in the NFL, once again it seems like the movie Groundhog Day.
 Every year some White guy that no one has ever heard of, surprisingly gets a job as head coach of one of the thirty-two NFL teams.
 This year it was Philadelphia Eagles hiring Nick Sirianni.
 Last year it was New York Giants hiring Joe Judge.
 The year before it was the Chicago Bears hiring Matt Nagy.
 Now I want to make it perfectly clear that I have nothing against any of these coaches.
 However, in the last three cycles the only Black head coaches hired were Steve Wilks by the Arizona Cardinals who was fired after one season on the job, current Miami Dolphins head coach Brian Flores and the Houston Texans surprisingly hiring David Culley, a career assistant who most people would never recognize.
 He became that Black guy that no one knew who got one of the most coveted jobs in sports.
 I hope he succeeds consider-ing that his star quarterback, Deshaun Watson has asked to be traded.
 Watson is one of the best players in the league and one of just a handful of Black star quarterbacks in the NFL.